Last Updated on March 31, 2023

 Does Diatomaceous Earth Kill Hive Beetles?

 Probably.
 It will also kill bees.
 It will also get in your honey.
 It will get in your lungs.
 It may damage your health.
 It will potentially damage the health of other people.
 There are places where diatomaceous earth can be useful – keeping weevils out of heirloom seeds and such places.
 Putting an abrasive potentially lung-damaging powder into a box full of insects with wings is just asking for trouble and I would discourage it.
 It appears to me that pursuing other organic treatments for hive beetles is a lower risk.

 There are many things that kill many things.
 Nuclear bombs kill hornets.
 But they are not a practical method for hornet control.
 We can find other less dangerous things to use.
 Small hive beetle traps are just a more elegant way to control a problem.

 Can You Eat Honey With Hive Beetle Larvae?

 Yes.
 It will not harm you physically.
 But it tastes really foul and gets a sweaty disgusting flavor and you will not enjoy the taste.
 I have had supers that I left a while and they had pollen in.
 After two weeks we extracted them and the honey was sour and had a horrible taste.
 It was edible but unpleasant.
 It fermented in the jar.

 The hive beetle larvae are an altogether useless occurrence.
 The only creature I have ever seen that eats the larvae happily is a Honey Guide bird.
 Chickens will not even eat them most of the time.
 If you are an adventurous person you may try to eat the larvae, but it seems there are other things out there that are more attractive if you are into insect protein.
-Those mopane worms are actually really nice after you get used to the idea.
+Those black soldier fly grubs are actually really nice after you get used to the idea.